 Q: Is a dog enema painful?

 A: When performed correctly, a dog enema should not cause any pain.
-The insertion of the enema tube may cause some mild discomfort, but the solution should help to relieve any discomfort associated with constipation.
+The insertion of the enema tube may cause some mild discomfort.
+But, the solution should help to relieve any discomfort associated with constipation.

 Q: How long does a dog enema take to work?